grmlin/gremlinjs-website/src/api.md

 ```

 ## jQuery
+`include: "jquery"`

-jQuery extension providing element and event maps.
+jQuery module providing element **and** event maps.

 ``` html
 <script src="gremlin.jquery.min.js"></script>
 ```

-**Don't use the jquery and dom elements extension at the same time!**

 [Download](https://github.com/grmlin/gremlinjs-jquery) at Github

 [**Open example &raquo;**](examples.html#extensions_jquery)

 ### About jQuery
 Gremlin doesn't require jQuery, but it's used a lot these days.
-That's why this handy extension is included.
+That's why this handy extension is provided. *(I use it all the time btw.)*
 Keep the code defining gremlins clean with element and event maps.

-To use the jQuery extension, [download and include it](http://jquery.com/) in your document **before** including <span class="gremlinjs">gremlin.js</span>.
-Than, the extension provides access to
+To use the jQuery module, [download and include it](http://jquery.com/) in your document **before** including <span class="gremlinjs">gremlin.js</span>.
+Than, the module provides access to

 - **event maps** utilizing jQuery's powerful event delegation
 - **element maps** defined with jQuery's selector engine